zaantar/tcl-status/README.md

 # tcl-status
-WordPress plugins that shows information about Toolset plugin versions, branch names (if the plugins are in a git repository ) and the loaded Toolset Common Library instance in the admin bar.
+WordPress plugins that shows information about Toolset plugin versions, branch names and the loaded Toolset Common Library instance in the admin bar.

+Additionally, if the plugins are in a git repository, the plugin will show how long ago the branch was pulled from the origin.

 ![screenshot](./screenshot.png)